 and Mary the mother of James and Salome purchased spices in order to come and

-The Sabbath that had passed was the annual Sabbath of Nisan 15.
+The Sabbath that had passed was the ANNUAL Sabbath of Nisan 15.
+This annual Sabbath commemorates when Israelites left Egypt on the feast of Passover.
 See our file Annual Jewish Holy Days.

 The women bought spices on Nisan 16, the day after Passover Feast.